2022 Camp Handbook

-Non-Prescription Medication: Students are allowed to bring non-prescription medication to camp only if a signed note from the parents is given to Assistant Camp Director Chloe Sherwood.
+Non-Prescription Medication: Students are allowed to bring non-prescription medication to camp only if a signed note from the parents is given to Camp Director Joshua Evans.
 This note should describe the dosage and frequency the medicine is to be taken.
-Once Chloe has this note on file the student is allowed to carry the non-prescription medicine on their person, and they take on the responsibility of taking this medicine at the proper dosage and time.
+Once we have this note on file, the student is allowed to carry the non-prescription medicine on their person, and they will take on the responsibility of taking this medicine at the proper dosage and time.

 Prescription Medication: All prescription medicine must be kept in the Camp Office.
 Detailed instructions from the parents describing dosage and frequency are required, and are to be kept with the medicine at all times.
-Students must travel to the Camp Office to take this medicine, under the supervision of Assistant Camp Director Chloe Sherwood.
+Students must travel to the Camp Office to take this medicine, under the supervision of our staff.

 For All Medication: It is ultimately the student's responsibility to know when and how much medication they should take, and Act One Theatre Camp is not responsible for administering proper doses at proper times.
 This includes, but is not limited to, all prescription medication, non-prescription medicine, and any inhalers.